guildai/guild.ai/pages/install.md

 !!! note
     You may need to run `pip` as a privileged user, in which case run the above command as ``sudo pip install guildai``.
-If you would prefer to install Guild as an unpriviledged user, we recommend using a Python virtual environment.
+If you would prefer to install Guild as an unprivileged user, we recommend using a Python virtual environment.
 Refer to [Install using Virtualenv](#install-using-virtualenv) below.